Studying for the bar exam doesn’t have to be as dreadful as it seems. Below are some bar study tips from a recent bar exam taker.

 Hopefully you know this by now after surviving law school, but taking breaks and getting adequate sleep will benefit your memory and performance on exam day.

-There are going to be moments of frustration and self-doubt.
+There are going to be moments of frustration and self-doubt while studying for the bar.
 Remember that you don’t have to be perfect, just competent enough to pass.
 Don’t compare yourself to others, and remind yourself what you’re capable of.